Gabrielgtt/serverless-memory-benchmark/README.md

 bash run-all.sh &
 ```

 4. Collect the results.
 The output is stored in directories created in the same directory where the scripts were executed.
 You will find logs from the GC, logs from docker and a results file with the execution time and allocated memory for each function call.
+The results will also be compressed into a zip file.

-## Benchmarks
+## Functions

 ### sleep